-Adult Social Club offers social and recreation community activities to people over 21 residing with their families or by themselves, are over 21 years old and Medicaid Waiver eligible.
-They plan their own local activities and programs and often times larger excursions on weekends.
+Adult Social Club offers recreation and social activities to people over 21 who reside with their families and are Medicaid eligible.
+They plan their own activities locally and take excursions on weekends as well.

-Community Habilitation is designed to encourage community integration utilizing local resources for purposes of skill building based on an Individual Service Plan (ISP).
-Family members can be confident their child is safely cared for by well-trained staff.
-People enrolled in the Medicaid Waiver Program and deemed eligible for services by OPWDD may be considered depending upon availability of service hours.
-Individual Support Aides work directly with the individual and family to work on established goals.
+Community Habilitation is designed to encourage community integration and build skill while utilizing local resources.
+Families can be confident their child is safely cared for by a well-trained Direct Support Professional who works directly with the individual and family on established goals.
+People must be enrolled in the Medicaid Waiver Program and deemed eligible for services by OPWDD to be considered depending on available service hours.

 Educational Advocate is responsible for informing families of laws and regulations pertaining to the Individual Education Plan, working closely with the child’s team to advocate for services and educational supports, connecting with school districts and conducting evening seminars.

-Family Reimbursement provides financial assistance to families for expenses incurred in caring for an individual living at home.
-These cash subsidies are not covered by Medicaid reimbursement or other insurance plans and assist with expenses for services or items such as additional respite coverage, IPads, clothing, tutoring, social skills programs, camp tuition, clinical therapies, travel expenses, swings, YMCA memberships, after school social programs and therapeutic horseback riding lessons.
+Family Reimbursement provides financial assistance to families for expenses incurred in the care of a loved one living at home.
+These cash subsidies are not covered by any insurance plan.
+They assist with services or items such as respite coverage, technology, clothing, educational assistance, social skills programs, clinical therapies, sensory items, equipment and recreational memberships.